SIJIEJI/JPTS/README.md

 ...
 ```

-## Train CLNet from Scratch
+## Adpoting JPTS to SOTA methods

+This repo provides three SOTA methods: CSINet, CRNet and CLNet.
+You can simply configure [crnet.py](https://github.com/SIJIEJI/JPTS/blob/main/models/crnet.py#L312) to change the models and train it from the scratch.
 An example of run.sh is listed below.
 Simply use it with `sh run.sh`.
-It starts to train CLNet from scratch.
 Change scenario using `--scenario` and change compression ratio with `--cr`.

 ``` bash
 python /home/CLNet/main.py \